 - Open the Home app, tap the More button , then select Home Settings.
 Tap your user profile under People, and turn on Recognise My Voice.

 To personalise your experience even more, turn on Update Listening History to add the music you play on devices in your home to your Apple Music taste profile, so Siri can suggest and play songs that you’ll love.

 When you set up voice recognition, you can also turn on Personal Requests.
 Personal Requests are voice commands that use information from certain apps on your iPhone or iPad, including Messages, Reminders, Contacts, Calendar, Notes and from other apps you’ve installed that work with Siri.
 Personal Requests lets you use HomePod to send and read messages, make phone calls, check your calendar, add reminders, create notes and run Siri Shortcuts on your iPhone or iPad.

 If you have more than one HomePod in your home, you can turn Personal Requests on or off for each HomePod.
 HomePod may require authentication for some requests and will send a notification to your iPhone to authenticate the task.

 If Siri doesn't recognise you

-- Restart your HomePod.
+- Restart your HomePod or HomePod mini.

-- Set up "Hey Siri" again: on your iPhone, iPad or iPod touch, go to Settings > Siri & Search, turn off Listen for "Hey Siri", turn it back on again and then follow the onscreen instructions to teach Siri your voice.
+- On your iPhone or iPad, go to Settings > Siri & Search, turn Listen for “Siri” or “Hey Siri” off and then back on again, then follow the onscreen instructions to teach Siri your voice.